NaturailyShopify/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 You can gradually increase the team size.
 In 3 months, you can have the full team onboard.
 For a large team, it’s best to have a project manager on either location and, depending on the project needs, a business analyst.

-A smaller, pilot project is another good idea to reduce the risk of the team ending up with a sub-par product.
-The pilot job can be a part of a larger project.
+**A smaller, pilot project is another good idea to reduce the risk of the team ending up with a sub-par product.** The pilot job can be a part of a larger project.
 This way can reveal the quality of their services without you having to spend too much money.
 It also allows you to get familiar with the team and gain the confidence you need to hire a team for a bigger project.

 ## 15. Avoid the yes-men

 This may sound counter-intuitive, but yes-sayers spell problems.
 Look for a developer that knows when to say no. The ability to question your requirements and design choices is a sign of industry expertise and should be understood as the desired quality for the development of your project.

-After all, you are looking for an expert in their domain – someone who will guide you through the development process rather than the other way round.
+After all, you are looking for an **expert in their domain** – someone who will guide you through the development process rather than the other way round.

 ## 16. The pricing model

 The software development industry uses two leading pricing models: _fixed price_ and _time and material_.
-Much has been said about choosing between them, but the decision vastly depends on the type of project your hiring the team for.
+Much has been said about choosing between them, but the decision vastly depends on the type of project you are hiring the team for.

 Fixed price makes sense only when you know exactly what you want to build and you are not likely to change your requirements down the road.
 But this also leaves you with a huge responsibility, and requires certain industry experience on your end.
 This arrangement is difficult primarily because the requirements almost always change, and the consequences can be really expensive.

 Time and material in Agile software development simply means paying for the work being done as the project progresses.
 The project is paid as per one- or two-week long iterations.
-This allows you the flexibility for introducing changes after each iteration.
+This allows you the **flexibility** for introducing changes after each iteration.

 This flexibility is really important in today’s world, especially when developing MVPs.
 It may also enable you to test the product earlier, and possibly start monetizing it before all its features get implemented.